Searching for a stroke of genius

 The most important part of being a scientist is being curious, and I’ve always been curious about everything.
 I am currently doing medical research at the University of Tasmania, but I’ve also studied zoology, engineering, microbiology, maths, and much more!

-Most days you can find me working hard in the lab, which is always fun!
-But the best part of this is that my lab work is helping people.
 My research focuses on strokes.
 A stroke is a deadly disease which occurs when you get a blood clot in your brain.
 This work is very important to me, and I hope that one day my research will make life easier for the millions of people affected by strokes.
 Research like this is part of the reason that being a scientist is so rewarding, because you get to use your curiosity to make everyone’s lives better.

 Find me on Twitter at @AllannaRussell